radiantlogic-v8/documentation-eoc/home-pages/index.md

 <section>

   > [Getting Started](getting-started/overview)
   > Radiant Logic’s fully managed, RadiantOne SaaS offering is built to deploy quickly and streamline configuration, maintenance, and upgrades.
+Learn how to log into the Environment Operations Center and perform the initial configuration required for delegated administration.

   > [Environments](environments/create-environments)
   > Learn how to use the Environment Operations Center as a centralized control plane to manage all RadiantOne environments.